Joseph Deighton Gibson Jr.

-Joseph Deighton Gibson, Jr. (May 13, 1922 – January 30, 2000) was an American radio disc jockey and actor.
-He attended Lincoln University in Jefferson City, Missouri from 1940 to 1942, earning a bachelor's degree in science.
+Joseph Deighton Gibson Jr. (May 13, 1920 – January 30, 2000) was an American radio disc jockey and actor.
 He is regarded as the father of the Black appeal radio format.

-To his peers in radio his nickname was “Jockey Jack,” and he achieved renown for his annual Black radio convention, where he was known as Jack the Rapper, for an all-inclusive Black/urban music showcase and convention.
+To his peers in radio his nickname was "Jockey Jack," and he achieved renown for his annual Black radio convention, where he was known as Jack the Rapper, for an all-inclusive Black/urban music showcase and convention.
 He is listed in the Nevada Broadcasters Association Hall of Fame.
 In 1989, he was inducted into the Black Radio Hall of Fame.

-History
+Biography

-Gibson began his career in radio under the wing of Al Benson, one of radio’s legends, a jive-patter-talking disc jockey (DJ) of the Be-Bop school at Chicago’s WJJD.
+Gibson attended Lincoln University in Jefferson City, Missouri, from 1940 to 1942, earning a bachelor's degree in science.
+He began his career in radio under the wing of Al Benson, one of radio’s legends, a jive-patter-talking disc jockey (DJ) of the Be-Bop school at Chicago’s WJJD.

 Benson, the ‘Old Swingmaster’ (born Arthur Bernard Leaner in 1920 in Jackson, Mississippi) as he was known, had come to radio in 1943 as a pastor, but was prohibited from selling airtime, so he switched to become a secular DJ, and mentored some of the Black DJ’s at WGES and WJJD.
-He rapidly rose to fame in Chicago, Illinois playing swing and Be-Bop jazz.
+He rapidly rose to fame in Chicago, Illinois, playing swing and Be-Bop jazz.
 His phenomenal appeal was due to the Black jive talk he peppered between songs.
 He was the first DJ to speak with a Black southern accent, and frequently used ‘street slang’.
 He came to this by way of his previous employment with the Works Progress Administration as an interviewer.
 His bond with the Black migrants to northern cities was from his ‘mushmouth,’ as the first Black radio ‘personality jock.’
 He was the first to play hit urban blues records on air, and with success at selling airtime, the station became immensely popular.
 When Jack Gibson came to work for him at WJJD a bell rang, and thus was born the idea of Black appeal radio.
 'Jockey Jack' was born here.
 In publicity stills, Gibson was pictured straddling a microphone and turntable in jockey silk outfits, and he gained a following playing to a Black audience.